porscheofficial/speed-estimation-traffic-monitoring/README.md

 ## Structure

-Our current approach is stored in the `object_detection_yolo` folder.
+Our current approach is stored in the `speed_estimation` folder.
 It contains a `config.ini`, where some configuration can be changed.

 |Name|Description|Values|
 |-|-|-|